-If you check your dictionary or more realistically type this question into Google, you’ll get…
+If you check your dictionary or more realistically type 'What are Window Awnings?' into Google,…

 Outdoor blinds are an important investment for so many Australians.
 The unforgiving sun in summer and cold temperatures in winter can render your outdoor spaces unusable.
 As a nation, we are consistently using outdoor spaces for entertaining, a humble family BBQ or even a huge party.

 If you are one of the lucky ones who has decided to invest in outdoor blinds for your entertainment space, you may be interested to discover the ways you can protect your investment!
 Cleaning outdoor blinds is not a difficult process but there are a few things you should pay attention to in order to make sure your blinds last as long as possible.

 Our tips and tricks for cleaning outdoor blinds

 All outdoor blinds and awnings will need attention to keep them clean and functioning properly.
 Here are a few tips and tricks:

 - Clean regularly to avoid stains and damage.